openshift-evangelists/kbe/content/page/deployments.md

 url = "/deployments/"
 +++

-A deployment is a supervisor for [pods](/pods/) and [replica sets](/rcs/), giving you fine-grained control over how and when a new pod version is rolled out as well as rolled back to a previous state.
+A deployment is a supervisor for [pods](/pods/), giving you fine-grained control over how and when a new pod version is rolled out as well as rolled back to a previous state.

 Let's create a [deployment](https://github.com/mhausenblas/kbe/blob/master/specs/deployments/d09.yaml) called `sise-deploy` that supervises two replicas of a pod as well as a replica set: